PullRequestTimeout/gooey-startpage/README.md

 ### Functionality

--   Font settings widget
+-   ~Font settings widget~
     -   ~Add 4 font option buttons with font-matched labels~
     -   ~Radio inputs linked to labels that function similarly to search toggle.~

 -   ~Search Engine settings widget~
     -~Toggle search engine button~

 -   ~Weather widget~
     -   ~Hide widget functionality~

 -   Quick Links customisable functionality
     -   Remove links doesn't seem to work in extension version.
+Maybe due to manifest.json file, and how the script files are declared.
     -   ~Hide widget functionality~
     -   ~Add and remove quick links items with name and url~.
     -   ~Add SVG input field~
     -   ~Add remove link function to trash can icon.~

 -   ~Seperate animation JS and DOM JS into different files to take a more module-based approach.
 Things are getting a little cluttered.~
 -   ~Empty field check for new link input.~
     -	~Build a custom modal for more elegant solution than using alert().~